Why AI Feels Easier Than People - Understanding emotional availability, self-protection, and sustainable connection

 The Energy Economy of Influence: Stress, Burnout and Sustainable Credibility

 The attention economy rewards constant visibility, but influence also runs on energy.
 This article explores how burnout, cognitive fatigue, and digital pressure shape credibility, creativity, and sustainable leadership.
+Human beings are not infinite creatures, we have limits and balance isn’t just a clever wellness post, it is a requirement for our physical and mental wellbeing.

 A Letter to My Younger Self: Reflecting Beyond Performance, Comparison, and Perfection